boldreports/bold-reports-kubernetes/helm/docs/pre-requisites.md

 ### On-Premise Cluster

-1. Create a Kubernetes onpremise cluster to deploy Bold BI.
+1. Create a Kubernetes onpremise cluster to deploy Bold Reports.

 2. Follow the instructions to [Create an On-Premise cluster](https://kubernetes.io/docs/setup/).

 ## Load Balancing

-Currently we have provided support for `Nginx` and `Istio` as Load Balancers in Bold BI.
-By default Nginx is used as reverse proxy for Bold BI.
+Currently we have provided support for `Nginx` and `Istio` as Load Balancers in Bold Reports.
+By default Nginx is used as reverse proxy for Bold Reports.

 ### Ingress-Nginx

-If you need to configure Bold BI with Ingress, [Install Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/) in your cluster please refer below and run the command accordingly.
+If you need to configure Bold Reports with Ingress, [Install Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/) in your cluster please refer below and run the command accordingly.

 <br/>
 <table>